So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 To answer this question I first need to point out why you should be vacuuming the substrate.

-Excess organic nutrients are sometimes the result of degrading fish poop or uneaten food that got stuck in the substrate.
+Excess organic nutrients are sometimes the result of too much decomposing fish poop or uneaten food that got stuck in the substrate.

 So to get rid of the bacterial bloom and make the water crystal clear you’d need to remove the food source these bacteria are consuming in order to multiply.